apache/drill/_docs/configure-drill/076-configuring-user-impersonation-with-hive-authorization.md

 ## SQL Standard Based Authorization

-You can configure Hive SQL standard based authorization in Hive version 1.0 to work with Drill impersonation.
+You can configure Hive SQL standard based authorization in Hive version 1.0 to work with impersonation in Drill 1.1.
 The SQL standard based authorization model can control which users have access to columns, rows, and views.
 Users with the appropriate permissions can issue the GRANT and REVOKE statements to manage privileges from Hive.

 For more information, see [SQL Standard Based Hive Authorization](https://cwiki.apache.org/confluence/display/HELIX/SQL+Standard+Based+Hive+Authorization).

 ## Configuration

-Once you determine which type of Hive authorization model that you want to use, enable impersonation in Drill.
-Update hive-site.xml with the relevant parameters for the type of authorization that you have decided to implement.
-Modify the Hive storage plugin instance in Drill with the relevant settings for the type of authorization.
+Once you determine the Hive authorization model that you want to implement, enable impersonation in Drill.
+Update hive-site.xml with the relevant parameters for the authorization type.
+Modify the Hive storage plugin instance in Drill with the relevant settings for the authorization type.

 ### Prerequisites